Published Research – Vitamin K and Cardiac

 As matrix Gla protein (MGP) is a vitamin K-dependent protein, it needs an adequate amount of vitamin K available in order to function effectively and inhibit calcium (Schurgers et al, 2008).
 Gla containing proteins have glutamic acid residues that must be gamma-carboxylated by vitamin K-dependent gamma-carboxylase to enable them to bind calcium and function normally and effectively.
 Specific glutamic acid residues in the protein are changed by an enzyme-mediated reaction to form a modified glutamic acid known as γ-carboxyglutamic acid.
 This enzyme reaction, known as γ-carboxylation, or gamma-carboxylation, requires vitamin K for the carboxylation and transformation to take place.
 This transformation is required for these proteins to function and bind calcium, which then permits abundant Gla-MGP to be found in the arterial wall, with a subsequent reduction in vascular calcification.

 Without adequate amounts of vitamin K, carboxylation cannot take place.
 The proteins, such as MGP, remain uncarboxylated and are not able to inhibit vascular calcium properly.
-Uncarboxylated matrix Gla-protein, formed as a result of vitamin K deficiency, is associated with the increased vascular calcification and cardiovascular disease (Hackeng et al 2001; Schurgers et al, 2013).
+Uncarboxylated matrix Gla-protein, formed as a result of vitamin K deficiency, is associated with the increased vascular calcification and cardiovascular disease (Hackeng et al 2001; Schurgers et al, 2013) as well as increased risk of arterial stiffness (Piven et al, 2017).

 Cardiovascular Disease and Vitamin K Antagonists